🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

 Estimated Year 1 Total (excl. capital) Setup, regulatory, compliance, and office costs EUR 12,000–35,000

-Montenegro Crypto License — Common Questions
+Montenegro Crypto Licence — Common Questions

 Montenegro's crypto sector is governed by the Law on Digital Assets, adopted in 2021 and modelled in part on Serbian legislation.
 The Central Bank of Montenegro (CBCG) is the primary regulatory authority responsible for licensing and supervising digital asset service providers.